CS 312 Assignment 8, File Processing and Arrays

 These numbers correspond to the answers given by the first person in the sample input file (“Betty Boop”).
 We add up the number of of each type of answer for each of the four dimensions.
 Then compute the percentage of B answers for each dimension.
 Then assign letters based on which side the person ends up on for each dimension.
 In the Extrovert/Introvert dimension, for example, the person gave 9 “B” answers out of 10 total, which is 90%, which means they end up on the B side which is “Introvert” or I. In the Sensing/iNtuition dimension the person gave 3 “B” answers out of 20 total, which is 15%, which means they end up on the A side with is “Sensing” or S. The overall scores for this person are the percentages (90, 15, 10, 10) which works out to a personality type of ISTJ.

-Some people will end up with a percentage of 50 in one or more dimensions.
+Some people will end up with a percentage of exactly 50 in one or more dimensions.
 This represents a tie, where the person doesn’t clearly fall on either side.
 In this case we use the letter “X” to indicate that the person is in the middle for this particular dimension.
 The last two entries in the small sample input file end up with X’s in their personality type.

 It is also possible that someone skips all of the questions in an area.
-There is no way to calculate their percentage in that case.
+There is no way to calculate their percentage in this case.
 If a data set has zero answers in a given area use the hyphen character "-" for the result in that area.
 Zero answers in an area shall not cause a runtime error.

 Take a moment to compare the small sample input file and the small sample output file and you will see that each pair of lines in the input file is turned into a single line of output in the output file that reports the person’s name, the list of percentages and the personality type.

-Your program will read from a input file and output the results to the screen using
+Your program shall read from a input file and output the results to the screen using